PinkGoosik/visuality/README.md

 You can configure the mod by editing visuality.json in the config folder of your Minecraft directory or simply through ModMenu integration.

+## Development
+Unlike any other projects Visuality uses [brachyura build tool](https://github.com/CoolCrabs/brachyura), to set up development environment close you IDE and open a command prompt or terminal, run `java -jar brachyura-bootstrap-0.jar idea`, replace `idea` with `jdt` if you use VS Code or Eclipse, and `netbeans` if its Netbeans, reopen the IDE and allow it to import the project.